-Airborne School
+Army Airborne School

-The school itself is operated by the 1st Battalion, 507th Parachute Infantry Regiment based out of Fort Benning Georgia.
+The school itself is operated by the 1st Battalion, 507th Parachute Infantry Regiment based out of Fort Moore Georgia.
 The school, also called “Jump School” provides the armed services with a Basic Airborne Course.

 Jumpmasters also provide training to other select groups within the Department of Defense as well as United States allies, though the latter is in rare circumstances and often involves training for jumping with cargo for aid related missions.

 Jump School certifies its students in the use of parachutes for combat situations.
 It is reported to be one of the toughest specialized training schools used by the Army and has bred a culture of aggression in training.
+Due to the readiness of candidates who apply, the airborne school pass rate is exceptionally high for a demanding program as demanding as this.

-The school is completely voluntary and most soldiers who attend have it added to their contract with the armed forces, though it typically adds one year to their deployment because of the specialized nature of the training.
+The school is voluntary and most soldiers who attend have it added to their contract with the armed forces, though it typically adds one year to their deployment because of the specialized nature of the training.
+Students may quit at any time during the three-week course, whether they are still working on the ground or are in a plane about to make a jump.

 Most students in the Airborne School at any given time will be from the Army.
 The Army operates four large airborne divisions and its special operations and Special Forces are also required to partake in parachute training.